 Participation in the master’s degree program provides the following:

-- Two years of Rotary-funded graduate study toward a master’s degree in peace and conflict resolution at one of five Rotary Centers.
+- Two years of Rotary-funded graduate study toward a master’s degree in peacebuilding and conflict prevention at one of five Rotary Centers.

-- Training in the root causes of conflict, theories of international relations, and effective models of cooperation, conflict resolution, and negotiation.
+- Training in the root causes of conflict, theories of international relations, and effective models of cooperation, conflict prevention/resolution, and negotiation.

-- A growing network of committed alumni employed around the world in diplomacy, government, non-governmental organizations and private corporations.
+- Employment of committed alumni in diplomacy, government, non-governmental organizations, and private corporations.

 These Rotary-sponsored master’s degree fellowship programs are offered at the following university centers:

 University of Bradford, United Kingdom

 Duke University and University of North Carolina at Chapel Hill, USA (open only to non-US citizens)